ahboujelben/numSCAL-basic/README.txt

 numSCAL - Open Source Edition
-copyright: Attribution-NonCommercial 4.0 International
+copyright: Ahmed Boujelben
 Author: Ahmed Hamdi Boujelben (ahmed.hamdi.boujelben@gmail.com) Developed at: Heriot-Watt University

 Build instructions:
-Make sure you have already insalled Qt (mingw32 version) with a C++ compiler that supports C++14.
+Make sure you have already insalled Qt (mingw32 or mingw64 version) with a C++ compiler that supports C++14.
 1- Extract libs.zip in this folder
 2- Copy the contents of "prerequisites" to the chosen build folder.
 3- build using Qt Creator or by running:
     cd path_to_build_folder
     qmake path_to_this_folder/numSCAL.pro (qmake.exe for Windows)
     make (mingw32-make.exe for Windows)
+    for windows, you can deploy using: windeployqt.exe numSCAL.exe

 For enquiries, contact the author of the code.
 Ahmed Hamdi Boujelben (ahmed.hamdi.boujelben@gmail.com)